ATS at a Glance

 Specific aspects of ATS activities are overseen by more than 25 committees, including the Education, Scientific Advisory, Quality Improvement, Clinicians Advisory, Patient and Family Education, Ethics and Conflict of Interest, and International Health committees.

-In its 10-year history, the ATS Foundation Research Program has provided more than $10 million in grants and fellowships to 122 young researchers worldwide investigating a wide spectrum of pulmonary, critical care, and sleep disorders.
-The program offers unrestricted grants, awards that target rare diseases, and unique opportunities for investigators in developing countries.
+In its 10-year history, the ATS Foundation Research Program has provided more than $11 million in grants and fellowships to 183 young researchers worldwide investigating a wide spectrum of pulmonary, critical care, and sleep disorders.
+The program offers unrestricted grants, awards that target rare diseases, recognition awards for outstanding early career investigators, and unique opportunities for investigators in developing countries.

 ATS Public Advisory Roundtable (PAR)